quintel/merit/README.md

 consumption of converters in the final demand converter group **plus** losses of the electricity network.

-The total demand is used to scale up the **normalized** demand curve to it produce the correct demand curve (which is a load profile).
+The total demand is used to scale up the **normalized** demand curve (i.e. the demand profile) to produce the correct demand curve (which is a load curve).

 #### Participants